munificent/craftinginterpreters/book/calls-and-functions.md

 </aside>

 Instead, our solution somewhere between Fortran's static allocation and jlox's dynamic approach.
-The value array in the VM works on the observation that local variables and temporaries have stack semantics.
+The value stack in the VM works on the observation that local variables and temporaries behave in a last-in first-out fashion.
 Fortunately for us, that's still true even when you add function calls into the mix.
-Here's an example:
+Here's an
+example:

 ```lox
 fun first() {